Designing for Wind & Snow Loads on Rooftop Solar Arrays

 - Solar Panel Tilt Angle: A steeper tilt can help shed snow more effectively, but this must be balanced against the increased wind loads that a higher tilt creates.

 For electricians working in high-altitude regions, like those detailed in our guide to wiring Colorado mountain homes, understanding heavy snow load requirements is non-negotiable.
-The final design must ensure the roof load capacity is sufficient to handle the combined dead load of the array and the worst-case live load from snow.
+The final design must ensure the roof load capacity is sufficient to handle the combined dead load of the array and the worst-case live load from snow as determined by a structural engineer or the authority having jurisdiction (AHJ).

 Choosing the Right Mounting System: Ballasted vs. Mechanically Attached